mvolkmann/mvolkmann.github.com/programming/sed-article.md

 # If we made it to here, we have found
 # the end of a group of continued lines.

-# Exchange PatSpace and HoldSpace so the
+# Exchange the pattern space and the hold space so the
-# concatenated group of lines is in PatSpace.
+# concatenated group of lines is in the pattern space.
 x

 # Remove all newlines.
 s/\n//g

-# Print PatSpace.
+# Print the pattern space.
 p

-# Clear (zap) PatSpace.
+# Clear (zap) the pattern space.
 z

-# Exchange PatSpace and HoldSpace
+# Exchange the pattern space and the hold space
-# so HoldSpace becomes empty.
+# so the hold space becomes empty.
 x
 ```